ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 Extrapolation step
 """"""""""""""""""

-Obtaining the E-field at timestep :math:`t=n+1` is a well document issue for the hybrid model.
+Obtaining the E-field at timestep :math:`t=n+1` is a well documented issue for the hybrid model.
 Currently the approach in WarpX is to simply extrapolate :math:`\vec{J}_i` foward in time, using